openlink/iODBC/README.md

 ## How to build iODBC driver manager:

-Users of macOS should read the separate [README_MACOSX](./README_MACOSX.md) document for more detail of porting to this platform.
+Users of macOS should read the separate [README_MACOSX](./README_MACOSX.md) document for more details of porting to this platform.

 Users of all other UNIX-like OS: